haliechm/sudoku_solver/README.md

 Sudoku solver
 ---------------------------
-Made using python (pythonwx for gui)
+Made using python (wxPython for gui)

 **WIP**